A hydrocele is a collection of fluid within the tunica vaginalis, a sealed pouch of membrane that surrounds the testes.

 Management

-Ultrasound is a useful investigation for confirming the diagnosis and excluding other causes.
+Ultrasound can confirm the diagnosis and exclude other causes.

-Communicating hydroceles can be treated with a surgical operation to remove or ligate the connection between the peritoneal cavity and the hydrocele (the processus vaginalis).
+Communicating hydroceles may be treated with a surgical operation to remove or ligate the connection between the peritoneal cavity and the hydrocele (the processus vaginalis).